ElemeFE/v-charts/en/props.md

 #### mark attribute

 The identification elements include: markLine, markArea, and markPoint.
 The usage of each type of map is slightly different.
 You can refer to the echarts documentation for implementation.
 It should be noted that the set of identity elements will be added to each metrics, such as a single-dimension multi-metrics line chart.
 The two lines will display the corresponding identification elements.
-If the settings are displayed on only one indicator line, you can use `extend`.
+If the settings are displayed on only one indicator line, you can use `extend` and set series.

 | attribute | intro | type |
 | ----- | --- |:----:|